Jason Mikami, Owner

 Known for meticulously managing his vineyards, Mike understands intimately the terroir of Mikami Vineyards.
 At Mikami Vineyards, Mike takes advantage of the estate’s alluvial soil to develop deep-rooting grapevines and employs 4 ft. vine spacing to foster competition among the vines.
 This is done to stress the vines to produce lower yields and to reduce berry sizes – both leading to more intense and concentrated wines.

-As a Commissioner on the Lodi-Woodbridge Wine Commission (responsible for development and expansion of the Lodi wine industry), Mike is a leader in Sustainable Winegrowing, using viticulture practices at Mikami Vineyards that are environmentally sound and responsible to the needs and interests of the community.
+As a former Commissioner on the Lodi-Woodbridge Wine Commission (responsible for development and expansion of the Lodi wine industry), Mike is a leader in Sustainable Winegrowing, using viticulture practices at Mikami Vineyards that are environmentally sound and responsible to the needs and interests of the community.